bobbah/Tgstation.Auth/README.md

 A non-generic OAuth provider to be used with ASP.NET Core 5.0 and the /tg/station forums.

+This adds all available user data as claims.
+Groups are added as roles with the group name as the role name.
+Default .NET ClaimTypes constants are used where possible, otherwise see [TgClaimTypes.cs](Tgstation.Auth/Tgstation.Auth/TgClaimTypes.cs) for all additional constants.

 Example usage:
 ```csharp
 services.AddAuthentication(options =>